BZoennchen/Pages/_posts/2022-07-09-markov-chains-for-music-generation.md

 >Frequently, the messages have meaning; that is, they refer to or are correlated according to some system with certain physical or conceptual entities.
 These semantic aspects of communication are irrelevant to the engineering problem.
 The significant aspect is that the actual message is one selected from a set of possible messages.
 The system must be designed to operate for each possible selection, not just the one which will actually be chosen since this is unknown at the time of design. – Claude E. Shannon

-Even though there is no direct relation between *entropy/information* and *meaning*, we can look at extreme cases.
+Even though there is no direct relation between *entropy / information* and *meaning*, we can look at extreme cases.
 If the entropy is very high (chaos) or very low (no information), a message will likely be meaningless to us, even subjectively.
 If we interpret a series of notes as a musical message, this statement is true in a musical context.
-We can use a frequentist, i.e., interpret frequencies as probabilities.
+We can apply the frequentist perspective, i.e., interpret frequencies as probabilities.
 We could generate melodies randomly and pick those within a predefined *entropy range* to achieve a balance between surprise and repetition.

 However, a far better measurement, with regards to music, is *expectation* in the time domain.
 Music indicates no concepts or objects but more music that is about to happen.
+Good music has to *make sense*.
+It can disrupt our model of the world but not too much, such that we can adapt our model.
+I refer to our *model of the world* as *interpretation*; we are all *interpreters* of our perceptions.
+In that sense, actively listening to music is a process of constant *model adaptation*; the interpretation changes if something can not be interpreted.

+Maybe that is, in fact, the key to the definition of *meaning* in general.
+Some observation is meaningful if it makes sense, and it can only make sense if we are able to adapt our *interpretation* in such a way that our observation fits in.
+This adaptation disrupts us;
+it changes our predictions.
+If it is marginal, we avoid losing ourselves because most predictions are still valid.
+But if the disruption attacks the very essence of our constructed self, we can no longer make sense of it.

 >Embodied musical meaning is [...] a *product of expectation* -- Leonard Meyer (1959)